How a former police station in the sleeping fish village of Tai O was saved and converted into a boutique hotel

 Scandal and murder

-During its time in service, Tai O police station played a very important role in helping to protect Hong Kong’s west coast from the influx of illegal immigrants and roaming pirates.
-But it couldn’t escape from having its own scandals.
+During its time in service, Tai O police station played a critical role in helping to protect Hong Kong’s west coast from the influx of illegal immigrants and roaming pirates.
+But it couldn’t escape from having its scandals.
 One particular event was in 1918 when an Indian constable killed the station’s commander following a suspension for stealing a watch.
 He then set the station on fire and committed suicide.
 Memories of this vicious act can still be seen today on the walls where the bullet holes remain.

 The fight to preserve the past

 Over time, Tai O had become a peaceful place with low crime levels.
 Combined with a dwindling population, there was no more use for the police station.
 Therefore, it closed in 2002.
-Left in a sorry state, it wasn’t until a non-profit cultural heritage organisation was formed and selected to revitalise the old Tai O police station in a heritage boutique hotel.
+Having been left in a sorry state, it wasn’t until a non-profit cultural heritage organisation was formed and selected to revitalise the old Tai O police station in a heritage boutique hotel.
 After renovation, it re-opened its doors to the public in 2012.

 The police station and its surroundings were preserved to retell its historic past.
 In fact, on arrival, I was immediately captured inside its story once I learned that the reception area was originally the reporting room and cells, and where criminal cases were recorded.
 The cells still have their original doors and now act as the hotel’s souvenir shop.